SoftUni-Internal/interactive-content/EN/01-Exam/04-Problem-04.md

 | Party! |  |

 ### Comments
-- The goal of the club is to collect 500$.
+- The goal, of the club, is to collect 500$.
 - The first order is for 6 cocktails Bellini.
 - The price of the cocktail is its name length - 7.
-6 Cocktails of 7$ -> 42$, the last digit is 2, therefore there is no discount.
+6 Cocktails of 7$ -> 42$.
+The last digit is 2, therefore there is no discount.
 - The next order is for 7 Bamboo cocktails, its price is 6$.
-6 * 7-> 42$, again there is no discount.
+6 * 7-> 42$.
+Again there is no discount.
 - We receive the command Party!
 The program stops.
 - The club has 42 + 42 = 84$ and the target is 500.
 500 – 84 = 416$ are needed.